bencoepp/bib/docs/development/tui-components.md

 # TUI Component System

-This document provides comprehensive documentation for the Terminal User Interface (TUI) component system used in bib and bibd.
+This document provides comprehensive documentation for the Terminal User Interface (TUI) component system used in Bib.
 This guide is intended for developers and coding agents working with the codebase.

+---

 ## Overview